 Directions: Gather a team comprised of coordinators as well as staff that work directly with youth at your organization.
 Read over the questions and the assessment together.
 Before you fill it out, go outside!
 Don't just sit and think about what is around, take the time to actually walk around your site and assess what you see.
 Following your walk, take time to discuss the questions and fill them out.
-Add in answers that apply to your program site and the youth you serve if the

-answers provided don't tell the whole story.
+Add in answers that apply to your program site and the youth you serve if the answers provided don't tell the whole story.

-How would you like to increase youth capacity to bike anyour organization and the youth that attend your programs and walk to and from your organization?
-What is your vision for as?
+our organization and the youth that attend your program and walk to and from your organization?
+What is your vision fas?

-Place 2.
+ace

 Consider your program's location.
-What is nearby that m makes it easy to get around by bicycle and walking?
+What is nearby that r makes it easy to get around by bicycle and walking?

 Sidewalks and low-traffic roads

 Bicycle lanes or trails

 Bicycle racks to lock up bicycles safely

 Bus or light rail stops

-Other organizations or OST sites (libraries, parks, rec centers, schools, etc.)
+Other organizations or OST sites (libraries, parks,

+rec centers, schools, etc.)

-3. What is near your program site that makes it difficult to get around by bicycle and walking?
+What is near your program site that makes it difficult to get around by bicycle and walking?

 Busy streets or highways to cross

 Lack of stoplights or stop signs

 Hills or other physical barriers

 No place to lock up bicycles

 Long-term construction projects

 Dark sidewalks or paths

-Youth Transportation